negrinho/deep_architect/docs/source/tutorials/new_frameworks.rst

         def _update(self):
             pass

 We can see that the implementation for PyTorch is essentially the same as the one for Keras.
-The main difference is that the compile_fn function that returns both the forward_fn function and the list of Pytorch modules (as in nn.Module) that have been used in the computation.
+The main difference is that the compile_fn function that returns both :code:`forward_fn` and the list of Pytorch modules (as in :code:`nn.Module`) that have been used in the computation.
 Returning the list of modules is used to keep track of what Pytorch modules are in use by the DeepArchitect module, which is necessary if we want to move them